pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 There are some key behaviors generated from the text boxes:

 - The `apis.apps.tanzu.vmware.com/route-provider` annotation specified how you want to provide routing to the curated API.
-VMware currently only supports `spring-cloud-gateway`.
+VMware only supports `spring-cloud-gateway`.
 - `groupId` is a concept that's aligned with [API portal](../api-portal/about.hbs.md) to group APIs from different high-availability zones/locations or with different `version`.
 - `groupId` and `version` identify a matching gateway that route traffic for the